The Neatest Colombian Christmas Traditions

 Of course, this isn’t so much a Colombian Christmas tradition, but a Christmas tradition, period.

-I would say based on my experience, individual people don’t get quite as hardcore as some people in the US or elsewhere about putting up tons of lights for Christmas in Colombia.
-Although, you usually do see a handful of neat displays.
+I would say based on my experience, individual people don’t get quite as hardcore as some people in the US or elsewhere about putting up tons of lights for Christmas in Colombia on their own homes.

 Photo of a sailing ship made from lights in front of a church in a small plaza during Colombian Christmas time.